Optimizing Withdrawals in High‑Income Years

 High-income years amplify tax risks for $1M+ portfolio withdrawals, but precision optimization protects wealth.
 These strategies, backed by 40+ years of fiduciary expertise, reveal how to navigate taxes and volatility for investors and NIL athletes.

-Reaching a high income year from a business sale, strong NIL earnings, or significant investment gains can bring both new opportunities and important decisions.
-These moments can be exciting, but they also require careful planning when it comes to withdrawing funds.
+Experiencing a high-income year—whether from a business sale, major NIL earnings, or substantial investment gains—can bring exciting new opportunities and some important decisions.
+These milestones often require careful planning, especially when it comes to managing withdrawals and minimizing taxes.

-Having a clear plan is essential.
-Working with a financial advisor helps you create a withdrawal strategy that supports your long-term financial goals.
-With the right team and a thoughtful approach, you can help protect your wealth and keep your financial plan on track through all stages of life.
+Having a clear withdrawal strategy is essential.
+Working with a financial advisor helps you create a plan that supports your long-term goals and keeps your wealth on track at every stage of life.

 The Tax Traps of High-Income Withdrawals